francisco-perez-sorrosal/ai-resources/book-scaffold/src/people.md

 # Richard Sutton

-One of the current popes of Reinforcement Learning
+One of the current popes of Reinforcement Learning.
+His short blog post [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) is a nice summary of this view on the evolution of certain parts of AI.

 # Seymour Papert